-If requested, you can receive an email address for your student organization.
+All club email addresses are required to be worcester.edu email addresses.
 This email should be used for contacting new and incoming members and maintaining contact with members, Advisors, and event vendors.
 Your email will also connect to a Google Drive, which can be a great way to keep records of your organization.
 To be issued an email address or request your password, please contact your Program Coordinator.